 Students enrolled in distance education classes are expected to complete a significant portion of their course work independently.
 Due to the nature of online learning, the instructor's role is that of a facilitator and guide.
 In that role, the instructor will provide the student with guidelines and learning activities and will offer feedback and evaluation as well as guided forum discussions as the student proceeds with the course.

-The institution's philosophy on attendance supports its mission for preparing students in allied health, and technical careers and professional related fields.
+The institution's philosophy on attendance supports its mission for preparing students in the skilled trades industry and related fields.

 Distance Education Attendance: